sebdanielsson/docker-etlegacy/README.md

 ```

 ## To-Do
-- More detailed readme & add link to config documentation.
+- Feel free to suggest improvements

 ## Contribute
 All contributions are appreciated